-Brockenbrough, a Democrat, was the representative for Florida's 1st congressional district from 1845 to 1847.
+Brockenbrough was the representative for Florida’s 1st congressional district and was a Democrat.
+He served from 1845 to 1847.

 From Jan 1846 to Mar 1847, Brockenbrough missed 238 of 600 roll call votes, which is 39.7%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.